 So here is my modified recipe that works just right in my machine.
 Hopefully it will work in yours.
 Hint: if you don’t have a breadmachine, check your local thrift store.
-That’s where I got mine, really cheap!
+That’s where I got mine, really cheap, only $5!

 Whole Wheat Sourdough Bread from Breadmachine

 Put the hot water in your breadmachine loaf pan.
 Add the butter so it can start softening in the hot water.
 Then add the other ingredients.
 Install the pan properly so it is “seated” in your breadmachine.

 Choose the longest setting for whole wheat bread.
 On my machine this is setting #2, which takes 4 hours and 10 minutes.
 When you hear the machine start mixing, which for my machine is 30 minutes into the cycle, take a rubber scraper and help the machine out by bringing up the sides of the dough mixtures.
 Watch the mixture form into a ball.
 If it doesn’t form into a ball, add more flour until it does.

 Hint: If I don’t have time to wait for the 30 minutes into the cycle, I will choose the “Dough” setting on my machine.
 That allows the machine to start kneading the mixture right away.
 I will watch and make sure a ball forms.
 Then I will cancel the dough cycle and choose the “whole wheat bread” cycle and start it over.
 Ever since I have followed what I just wrote in these last two paragraphs I have had perfect bread every time!